CristianRodrigoGuarachiIbanez/ImageAugmentation/README.md

 This implementation supports python 3.4+.

-To use the library clone the repository and place it on your local directory.
+To use it, you should clone the repository and place it on your local directory.
-Now, you should go into the folder
+Now, go into the folder

     "/ImageAugmentation"